cais-lab/revelionn/README.md

 * Agafonov A., Ponomarev A. An Experiment on Localization of Ontology Concepts in Deep Convolutional Neural Networks // In the *11th International Symposium on Information and Communication Technology (SoICT 2022)*, 82–87.
 DOI: [10.1145/3568562.3568602](http://doi.org/10.1145/3568562.3568602)
 * Ponomarev A., Agafonov A. Ontology Concept Extraction Algorithm for Deep Neural Networks // *Proceedings of the 32nd Conference of Open Innovations Association FRUCT*, 221-226.
 DOI: [10.23919/FRUCT56874.2022.9953838](http://doi.org/10.23919/FRUCT56874.2022.9953838)
 * Agafonov A., Ponomarev A. Localization of Ontology Concepts in Deep Convolutional Neural Networks // *2022 IEEE International Multi-Conference on Engineering, Computer and Information Sciences (SIBIRCON)*, 160-165.
 DOI: [10.1109/SIBIRCON56155.2022.10016932](http://doi.org/10.1109/SIBIRCON56155.2022.10016932)
+* Ponomarev, A., Agafonov, A. (2024).
+Ontology-Based Post-Hoc Neural Network Explanations Via Simultaneous Concept Extraction.
+In: *Arai, K. (eds) Intelligent Systems and Applications.
+IntelliSys 2023.
+Lecture Notes in Networks and Systems*, vol 823.
+Springer, Cham. https://doi.org/10.1007/978-3-031-47724-9_29
+* Smirnov, A.; Agafonov, A. and Shilov, N. (2024).
+Studying Trustworthiness of Neural-Symbolic Models for Enterprise Model Classification via Post-Hoc Explanation.
+In *Proceedings of the 26th International Conference on Enterprise Information Systems* - Volume 1, ISBN 978-989-758-692-7, ISSN 2184-4992, pages 873-880.

 ## Funding
 The RevelioNN library was developed in the scope of the project 22-11-00214, funded by the Russian Science Foundation (RSF).